-Customer Services: Revenue for Customer Services decreased 2% during the second quarter of 2004 to \$453 million while operating results decreased to a loss of \$8 million from income of \$7 million for the three months ended June 30, 2004 and 2003, respectively.
-Foreign currency changes provided a 3 percentage point benefit to revenues for the second quarter of 2004.
-The financial results of this business continued to be adversely affected by price erosion due to strong competitive pressures and a declining base of higher-margin revenue from businesses that we exited in the 1990s.
-During the quarter, we recognized an incremental \$9 million of severance expense as we increased our accruals for estimate changes in anticipation of actions we will take in future periods to reorganize this business and position it for future success.
-We also finalized a settlement agreement with a services partner relating to an agreement entered into in 2002.
-Due to this settlement, which was paid in July 2004, we recorded \$7 million of incremental accruals in the second quarter.
-This was in addition to the \$4 million recorded in the first quarter of 2004.
-This settlement resolves and clarifies the terms of the master agreement requirements.
+Customer Services: Revenue for Customer Services decreased 1% during the third quarter of 2004 to \$452 million while operating results decreased to \$4 million from \$11 million for the three months ended September 30, 2004 and 2003, respectively.
+Foreign currency changes provided a 3 percentage point benefit to revenues for the third quarter of 2004.
+The year-over-year financial results of this business continue to be adversely affected by price erosion due to strong competitive pressures and a declining base of higher-margin revenue from businesses that we exited in the 1990s.
+Actions continue to be taken to reduce the infrastructure cost within Customer Services which are expected to have a positive impact on operating income starting in 2005.

-Other: Revenue for the Other segment decreased 9% to \$51 million in the three months ended June 30, 2004 from \$56 million during the same period for 2003 as we continue to de-emphasize third-party product sales.
-Operating loss decreased to \$8 million in the second quarter of 2004 from \$15 million in the second quarter of 2003.
-The lower operating loss in 2004 is reflective of higher services revenue, which typically carries a higher margin than the third-party product sales.
+Other: Revenue for the Other segment decreased 37% to \$42 million in the three months ended September 30, 2004, from \$67 million during the same period for 2003 as we continue to de-emphasize third-party product sales.
+Operating loss decreased to \$9 million in the third quarter of 2004 from \$11 million in the third quarter of 2003.
+The lower operating loss in 2004 is reflective of declining sales of low-margin third-party hardware and expense reductions.